jbehneKSU/DiscordBot-Team1/README.md

 >[!CAUTION]
 In its current form, the prompt has been unreliable in both following preferences AND adhering to the allowabled difference between opposing lane tiers.
 Better prompt engineering may be necessary to improve results.

+### Tier calculation configuration
+As noted in the "How to setup the Discord Bot" and the "Database" section above, the League of Legend ranks are mapped to a tier score in the .env file.

+'
+SELECT
+    CASE WHEN COALESCE(tieroverride,0) = 0 OR COALESCE(tieroverride,0) = ''
+    THEN tier - COALESCE(tiermodifier, 0)
+    ELSE tieroverride
+    END Tier
+    , RiotID
+    , Player.discordID
+    , SUBSTRING(preferences, 1, 1) AS top_priority
+    , SUBSTRING(preferences, 2, 1) AS jungle_priority
+    , SUBSTRING(preferences, 3, 1) AS mid_priority
+    , SUBSTRING(preferences, 4, 1) AS bot_priority
+    , SUBSTRING(preferences, 5, 1) AS support_priority
+FROM Player
+INNER JOIN TierMapping tm ON lower(tm.lolrank) = lower(Player.lolRank)
+LEFT OUTER JOIN vw_TierModifier mod ON mod.discordID = Player.discordID'